CreationOfGenji/MyBotGenji/README.md

 G.botinfo: shows the bot info

 G.report: reports a user.
 Example: G.report @Daeshan no cursing!
-(NOTE: MUST have a channel called report)
+(NOTE: MUST have a channel called report.)

 G.mute: mutes a user.
-Example: G.mute @Daeshan No cursing
+Example: G.mute @Daeshan No cursing (NOTE: MUST have permission "Administrator" on one of your roles.)

 G.kick: kicks a user.
-Example: G.kick @andrewboi insulting mods (NOTE: MUST have a channel called incidents)
+Example: G.kick @andrewboi insulting mods (NOTE: MUST have a channel called incidents.)

 G.ban: bans a user.
-Example: G.ban @andrewmillboiforpres given mod and kicked other people (NOTE: MUST have a channel called incidents)
+Example: G.ban @andrewmillboiforpres given mod and kicked other people (NOTE: MUST have a channel called incidents.)

 Hope you enjoy the bot!